samuelweiler/gf-ecd/index.md

 At ESCape, contra and Scottish were called with "larks" and "ravens".
 ECD was called with "men" and "women".

 Terry Harvey established a frame of reference for Scottish dances of "as facing the front of the hall, larks on the left, ravens on the right".
-Notably, this differed from the frame of reference used in most of the contra dances, with the frame of reference being "face into the minor set".
+This differed from the frame of reference used in most of the contra dances, with the frame of reference being "face into the minor set".

-Anecdotally, dancers adapted well to the difference frames of reference.
+Anecdotally, dancers adapted well to the different frames of reference.

 ### Reframing / rechoreographing dances: Next Generation Dance Camp, Mt.
 Hood Kiwanis Camp, October 2018

-At the Next Generation dance camp, I called ECD to a crowd with limited ECD experience by treating every dance as though it were improper.
+At the Next Generation dance camp, I called ECD to a group with limited ECD experience by treating every dance as though it were improper.
 I instructed the dancers to "line up for every dance as though you're doing a contra - larks on the left, ravens on the right".
 I then used "larks" and "ravens" even when I previously have used more global directions.
 For example, when calling a traditionally-proper-formation dance, instead of calling a figure for "first corners", I called it for "ravens".  (e.g. Corelli's Maggot began with "ravens" setting to each other.)

 On the whole the session went smoothly.
 Anecdotally, most dancers did not notice the experiment.
-At least one dancer reported confusion - they had heard the name of familiar dance (e.g. Barbarini's) and missed the frame of reference setup.
+At least one dancer reported confusion - they had heard the name of familiar dance (e.g. Barbarini's Tambourine) and missed the frame of reference setup.

 ## Recommendations for callers:

 * Use **global instructions** to avoid naming individual positions whenever possible.
-* When naming individual positions is unavoidable, prepare as sets are formed by establishing the frame of reference for each dance, ideally using the traditional orientation.
+* When naming individual positions is unavoidable, prepare as sets are formed by **establishing the frame of reference** for each dance, ideally using the traditional orientation.
 Then use "larks" and "ravens".
 * Circles, squares, and other "all face the center" formations are particularly well suited to using "larks" and "ravens".
 * Expect evolution in this advice and terms over time.

 ## Recommendations for dance organizers:

 * Negotiate the use of gender free terms with callers **when they are hired** - while some callers new to gender free calling may welcome making that transition, others may be unwilling.
-It's better to work this out before commitments are made.
+Work this out before commitments are made.
 * Do not dictate a particular form of gender free calling.
-In particular, the choice of which terms to use and whether to rechoreograph dances is evolving, and callers should be given space to experiment.
+The choice of which terms to use and whether to rechoreograph dances is evolving, and callers should be given space to experiment.
 * Announce the intention to use gender free terms in advance, to reduce the chances of surprising dancers.